mobxjs/mobx/README.md

 * If the `Timer` component would be somewhere deep in our app; only the `Timer` would be re-rendered.
 Nothing else.

 All this missing code... it will scale well into large code-bases!
+It does not only work for plain objects, but also for arrays, functions, classes, deeply nested structures.

 <div align="center">
     <img src="https://mweststrate.github.io/mobservable/images/overview.png" height="300"/>